 The Public Offering and the Private Placement closed on January 14, 2021 as more fully described in "Liquidity and Capital Resources" below.
 At that time, the proceeds in the Trust Account were initially invested in cash.
-On January 15, 2021, the Company purchased U.S. government treasury bills due in April 2021 and yielding less than 0.01% and at March 31, 2021, the proceeds in the Trust Account continue to be invested in such U.S. government treasury bills.
-As a result of market conditions occurring in connection with the COVID-19 pandemic, interest rates on available investments are historically low.
+On January 15, 2021, the Company purchased U.S. government treasury bills due in April 2021 and yielding less than 0.01% and at June 30, 2021, the proceeds in the Trust Account are invested in a money market fund that invests solely U.S. government treasury bills.
+As a result of market conditions occurring in connection with the Covid-19 pandemic, interest rates on available investments are historically low.
 It is unclear how long this condition will persist, or whether it could get worse.